 Our lawyers are handling Camp Lejeune cancer lawsuits in all 50 states.
-This page is about a particular type of cancer: multiple myeloma.
-We look at how multiple myeloma is linked to contaminated water and we speculate about potential settlement amounts for these cancer lawsuits.
+This page is about a particular type of cancer: multiple myeloma at Camp Lejeune.
+We look at how multiple myeloma is linked to contaminated water and our attorneys speculate about potential settlement amounts for these cancer lawsuits.

 From the 1950s thru the late 1980s the water supply at the USMC base, Camp Lejeune in North Carolina was contaminated with alarmingly high levels of chemical solvents that have been linked to cancer.
 In the years since this was discovered, numerous public health studies have been done to determine what this contamination did to the health of the estimated 1 million people that were exposed to the water at Camp Lejeune.